ktzsh/DeepRLTensorflow/README.md

 ## Usage

-First, install prerequisites with:
+1. First, install prerequisites with:

         $ pip install gym[all]

+2. To train a model for Breakout(or Any Other Atari Games):
+    - Edit the config.yml and change following keys:
+    	- ['ENVIRONMENT']['TYPE'] to 'Atari'
+    	- ['ENVIRONMENT']['NAME'] to 'Breakout-v0'
+    	- leave empty ['EXPLICIT_INPUT_SHAPE'] or set to null
-To train a model for Breakout:
+3. To train a model for CartPole(or Any Other Classic Control Games):
-- Edit the config.yml change ['ENVIRONMENT']['NAME'] to 'Breakout-v0'
+    - Edit the config.yml and change following keys:
+        - ['ENVIRONMENT']['TYPE'] to 'Classic'
+        - ['ENVIRONMENT']['NAME'] to 'CartPole-v0'
+        - ['EXPLICIT_INPUT_SHAPE'] to shape of observations ([4] in case of CartPole)
-- Change Other parameters as desired
+4. Change Other parameters as desired

-Then Run:
+5. Then Run:

         $ python Agent.py

 ## Results